Home

 Adventure Bio

-Jennifer has backpacked 700 miles pregnant, walked across North Carolina while nursing her newborn son, and hiked in all 50 states with her two-year-old daughter.
+And as a mother of two children, Jennifer has yet to slow down: she has backpacked 700 miles in her second and third trimesters, hiked across the state of North Carolina while nursing her newborn son, and set foot on a trail in all fifty states with her daughter.

 Video